 While others planted a wide variety of grapes, Pearson chose clone 8 Cab for his deep layers of wind-blown loess soils.
 And when he learned that the clone 8 material he was purchasing from a Prosser nursery came via cuttings off Ste.
 Michelle’s now historic Cold Creek Vineyard, it was another piece that magically fit.

 “That was one of the things that led me to Cabernet, too,” he said.
-“It tasted a 1979 Cold Creek Vineyard Cabernet, which I thought was wonderful and served as a marker for Washington wine.”
+“It tasted like a 1979 Cold Creek Vineyard Cabernet, which I thought was wonderful and served as a marker for Washington wine.”

 His acreage on Red Mountain is small compared with his neighbors, and while he’s added Cabernet Franc, Merlot, Syrah, Grenache and Mourvédre, it’s Cabernet Sauvignon that has emerged as king of Washington’s smallest American Viticultural Area.